Black Sabbath (song): History

-Harmony
+Composition

+Classic Rock Magazine characterized the track as "ominous, claustrophobic, overwhelming, mournful [and] pacey."

-AllMusic's Steve Huey said the song is an example wherein Black Sabbath extracted the blue note from the standard pentatonic blues scale and developed a heavy metal riff.
-The main riff is an inversion of a tritone, constructed with a harmonic progression including a diminished fifth / augmented fourth.
-This particular interval is often known as diabolus in musica, for it has musical qualities which are often used to suggest Satanic connotations in Western music.
+According to AllMusic's Steve Huey, in the song Black Sabbath extracted the so-called "blue note" from the standard pentatonic blues scale and developed a heavy metal riff.
+The main riff is a G5 power chord followed by an octave into a tritone away from the chord's root.
+The riff is fairly simple, highlighting the dissonant and dark sound of the tritone against a stagnant harmonic rhythm.
+This particular interval, the tritone, is often known as the diabolus in musica, for it has musical qualities which are often used to suggest Satanic connotations in Western music.
 The song "Black Sabbath" was one of the earliest examples in heavy metal to make use of this interval, and since then, the genre has made extensive use of diabolus in musica.

 The riff was created when bassist Geezer Butler began playing a fragment of "Mars" from Gustav Holst's The Planets suite.
 Inspired, guitarist Tony Iommi returned the next day with the famously dark tritone.

 The main riff of "Black Sabbath" is one of the most famous examples of harmonic progressions with the tritone G-C♯: